David Betts and his late father, Warren R. Betts. (Photo courtesy of David Betts)

 On October 4, 2024 CHASS celebrated the inaugural Warren R. Betts Endowment Fund award recipients, Abraham Garcia (left) and Jacqueline Villanueva Nava (center).
 Joining the celebration was David Betts (second from left), Tanya Golash-Boza, UCDC executive director, and Daryle Williams, CHASS dean.
 (UCR)

 In honor of his late father, Betts, his wife Anne Mundell, and his mother, Gloria Betts Hauser, are joining forces to establish the Warren R. Betts Endowment Fund and the Warren R. Betts Memorial Fund.
 This $1 million commitment will support College of Humanities, Arts, and Social Sciences (CHASS) students participating in the UC Washington Center internship program, better known as UCDC.
 Although UCDC was established more than three decades ago, the Warren R. Betts Endowment Fund was created as a pilot program to provide financial assistance for up to 16 arts and humanities majors a year.
-The first two students, Jacqueline Villanueva Nava and Abraham Garcia, began their internships in the fall.
+The first student, Zachary Hanson, participated in UCDC in August and two more followed this fall, Jacqueline Villanueva Nava and Abraham Garcia.

 The fund’s primary focus is to remove financial barriers CHASS students might face as they take on this DC-based residential internship program.
 The award’s minimum amount is $2,500, one of the most generous UCDC awards at UCR, said Eveleen Samayoa, assistant dean of development for CHASS.
 The fund is also the first at UCR to specifically support arts and humanities internships at UCDC, Samayoa said.